Projections of SDEs onto Submanifolds: SDEs on manifolds

 Just as for Stratonovich SDEs, Schwartz-Meyer equations can also be seen to come from an integral

 where the process $\mathbb H$ is now valued in $\bbT^* M$.
 The axioms for this \emph{Schwartz-Meyer integral} are similar: \begin{description} \item[Additivity.]
 For all locally bounded previsible $\mathbb H, \mathbb G$ above $X$ \item[Associativity.]
-For a real-valued, locally bounded adapted process $\lambda$ \item[Chain rule.]
+For a real-valued, locally bounded adapted process $\lambda$ \item[Change of variable formula.]
 For all $f \in C^\infty M$ \end{description} Notice how It\^o integration is used in the associativity axiom.
-The property of a process of being a solution of \autoref{SMequation} is then defined in complete analogy to \autoref{fromintegraltoSDE}.
+The property of a process of being a solution of \eqref{SMequation} is then defined in complete analogy to \eqref{fromintegraltoSDE}.

-The recent paper \cite{AB18} treats SDEs on manifolds using a representation which is similar to that of \autoref{SMequation}, but which has a distinct advantage when it comes to numerical schemes.
+The recent paper \cite{AB18} treats SDEs on manifolds using a representation which is similar to that of \eqref{SMequation}, but which has a distinct advantage when it comes to numerical schemes.
 Here the authors focus on the autonomous diffusion case, without explicitly taking time as a driver ($N = \bbR^n$, $Z_t = W_t$), and take the field of Schwartz morphisms $\bbF$ to be \emph{induced} by a \emph{field of maps} i.e.\ a smooth function $f \colon \bbR^n \times M \to M$, $f_x \coloneqq f(\cdot,x)$, s.t. for all $x \in M$, $f_x(0) = x$: this means